 Sole proprietorships are the most common type of small business in the United States because they are the simplest structure for business owners looking to start and operate a business.
 If you own a sole proprietorship, the business belongs 100% to you, but you are also 100% liable for anything that happens to your business.
 While forming a sole proprietorship may seem relatively easy, there is still a great deal of responsibility for sole proprietors to keep their business financially and legally sound.
-Here is what you need to know about sole proprietorships.
+Learn more about sole proprietorships with Credibly.

 Sole Proprietorship Defined